devictoribero/scrum-antipatterns--rituals/README.md

 - Encourage people to participate.
 Make everyone speak and give constructive feedback
 - If there are no things to improve as a team, ask individually. _What would you help go faster?
 What don't you like?_
 - To make the opinions more obvious, materialize them using post-it's or writing in a board
-- Do the DOT Voting practice to decide which actions the team will do the next Sprint.
+- Do the DOT Voting practice to decide which actions the team will do the next `Sprint`
 - Assign owners to this actions